 Andy Van Horn provides expertise and insight into energy and environmental markets, regulations, technologies and policies.
-For over thirty-five years he has advised industry, government agencies and research institutes by providing rigorous analysis, management counsel, expert testimony and litigation support.
+For over forty years he has advised industry, government agencies and research institutes by providing rigorous analysis, management counsel and strategic advice, expert testimony and litigation support.
 Clients include developers of new technologies and participants in electricity, natural gas, coal and emissions markets.

 Additional Senior Consultants

 Kristine L. Chase, Ph.D.

 Kris Chase, Senior Consultant, has over thirty years experience in the analysis of financial markets with a focus on banking, corporate finance, and the determination of market interest rates.
 Professor Emerita Chase is the former Director of the Center for the Regional Economy at Saint Mary’s College, where she taught in the Executive MBA program and, previously, taught banking, finance and economic policy, including antitrust and regulatory economics.
 She conducted research on economic and business-related issues and has been a Fellow of the American Council on Education and past president of the national Economics Honor Society.
 Her research includes the structure and regulation of financial markets, such as the Federal Reserve’s and other public policies towards regulated industries.